teivah/100-go-mistakes/docs/index.md

 ### Writing concurrent code that leads to false sharing (#92)

+???+ info "TL;DR"

-**TL;DR**: Knowing that lower levels of CPU caches aren’t shared across all the cores helps avoid performance-degrading patterns such as false sharing while writing concurrency code.
+    Knowing that lower levels of CPU caches aren’t shared across all the cores helps avoid performance-degrading patterns such as false sharing while writing concurrency code.
 Sharing memory is an illusion.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/12-optimizations/92-false-sharing/)

 ### Not taking into account instruction-level parallelism (#93)

+???+ info "TL;DR"

-**TL;DR**: Use instruction-level parallelism (ILP) to optimize specific parts of your code to allow a CPU to execute as many parallel instructions as possible.
+    Use instruction-level parallelism (ILP) to optimize specific parts of your code to allow a CPU to execute as many parallel instructions as possible.
 Identifying data hazards is one of the main steps.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/12-optimizations/93-instruction-level-parallelism/)

 ### Not being aware of data alignment (#94)

+???+ info "TL;DR"

-**TL;DR**: You can avoid common mistakes by remembering that in Go, basic types are aligned with their own size.
+    You can avoid common mistakes by remembering that in Go, basic types are aligned with their own size.
 For example, keep in mind that reorganizing the fields of a struct by size in descending order can lead to more compact structs (less memory allocation and potentially a better spatial locality).

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/12-optimizations/94-data-alignment/)

 ### Not understanding stack vs. heap (#95)

+???+ info "TL;DR"

-**TL;DR**: Understanding the fundamental differences between heap and stack should also be part of your core knowledge when optimizing a Go application.
+    Understanding the fundamental differences between heap and stack should also be part of your core knowledge when optimizing a Go application.
 Stack allocations are almost free, whereas heap allocations are slower and rely on the GC to clean the memory.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/12-optimizations/95-stack-heap/)

 ### Not knowing how to reduce allocations (API change, compiler optimizations, and `sync.Pool`) (#96)

+???+ info "TL;DR"

-**TL;DR**: Reducing allocations is also an essential aspect of optimizing a Go application.
+    Reducing allocations is also an essential aspect of optimizing a Go application.
 This can be done in different ways, such as designing the API carefully to prevent sharing up, understanding the common Go compiler optimizations, and using `sync.Pool`.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/12-optimizations/96-reduce-allocations/)

 ### Not relying on inlining (#97)

+???+ info "TL;DR"

-**TL;DR**: Use the fast-path inlining technique to efficiently reduce the amortized time to call a function.
+    Use the fast-path inlining technique to efficiently reduce the amortized time to call a function.

 ### [Not using Go diagnostics tooling](https://medium.com/@teivah/profiling-and-execution-tracing-in-go-a5e646970f5b) (#98)

+???+ info "TL;DR"

-**TL;DR**: Rely on profiling and the execution tracer to understand how an application performs and the parts to optimize.
+    Rely on profiling and the execution tracer to understand how an application performs and the parts to optimize.

 ### Not understanding how the GC works (#99)

+???+ info "TL;DR"

-**TL;DR**: Understanding how to tune the GC can lead to multiple benefits such as handling sudden load increases more efficiently.
+    Understanding how to tune the GC can lead to multiple benefits such as handling sudden load increases more efficiently.

 ### Not understanding the impacts of running Go in Docker and Kubernetes (#100)

+???+ info "TL;DR"

-**TL;DR**: To help avoid CPU throttling when deployed in Docker and Kubernetes, keep in mind that Go isn’t CFS-aware.
+    To help avoid CPU throttling when deployed in Docker and Kubernetes, keep in mind that Go isn’t CFS-aware.